dark-showers-snowmass21/codes-repository/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$DELPHESPATH
 ```
 Following cuts on events are assumed

 jet1.PT > 500 and np.abs(jet1.Eta) < 2.5 and jet2.PT > 500 and np.abs(jet2.Eta) < 2.5

-We assume that different branches corresponding to different jet radii are defined in root files
+We assume that different branches corresponding to different jet radii are defined in root files.

-In this code jet clustering radius is fixed to 1.4, can be changed at line 52
+In this code jet clustering radius is fixed to 1.4, can be changed at line 52 in analysis.py.

 This code will analyse input sample and create following reconstructed level normalized distributions:
 1) pt of leading/subleading jet
 2) dijet invarint mass